pleerock/gulpclass/README.md

                     .pipe(gulp.dest('./dist/src'));
             }

-            @SequenceTask() // this special annotation using "run-sequence" module to run returned task in sequence build() {
+            @SequenceTask() // this special annotation using "run-sequence" module to run returned tasks in sequence build() {
                 return ['copyFiles', 'copy-source-files'];
             }

             @Task()
-            default() {
-                return ['build'];
+            default() { // because this task has "default" name it will be run as default gulp task return ['build'];
             }